ersilia-os/eos6ru3/README.md

 # WHALES similarity search on 600k molecules from Q-Mug

 Search Q-Mug based on WHALES descriptors.
 Q-Mug is a subset of 600k bioactive molecules from ChEMBL.
 Three conformers are given for each molecule.
-WhALES is a simple descriptor useful for scaffold hopping.
+WHALES is a simple descriptor useful for scaffold hopping.

 ## Identifiers